Saving Mr. Banks: Accolades

-Saving Mr. Banks was nominated for several awards and earned accolades from various organizations, critics' groups and circles, particularly in recognition of Emma Thompson’s performance.
-The film received five nominations at the 67th British Academy Film Awards, including Best British Film, Best Actress in a Leading Role, Outstanding Debut by a British Writer, Director or Producer, Best Film Music, and Best Costume Design.
+Saving Mr. Banks was nominated for awards and earned accolades from various organizations.
+The film was nominated in five categories at the 67th British Academy Film Awards: Best British Film, Best Actress in a Leading Role for Emma Thompson, Outstanding Debut by a British Writer, Director or Producer, Best Film Music, and Best Costume Design.

-The film received a Best Original Score nomination at the 86th Academy Awards, where, despite not earning a nomination, the film was widely considered by pundits to be a front-runner nominee for Best Picture and Best Actress.
+Several American film critics and pundits predicted that the film would be nominated for the Academy Award for Best Picture, and Thompson would be nominated for Best Actress; Disney heavily lobbied the film as such for its awards campaign.
+However, at the 86th Academy Awards, the film received only one nomination, for Best Original Score, which it did not win.
 The film also received single nominations at the 71st Golden Globe Awards and 20th Screen Actors Guild Awards, where Thompson was nominated for Best Actress in a Motion Picture – Drama and Outstanding Performance by a Female Actor in a Leading Role, respectively.
 Additionally, Thompson won both the Empire Award for Best Actress and the National Board of Review Award for Best Actress for her performance, while the film itself was selected by the National Board of Review as one of the year's top 10 films.
-Saving Mr. Banks was named by the American Film Institute as one of the top ten films of 2013.
+Saving Mr. Banks was named by the American Film Institute as one of the top 10 films of 2013.